SwathIQ / Hail map

 Add the live SwathIQ hail map to your own roofing site with one line -- free.
 It updates itself as new storms come in.

-Scope it to one state by adding ?state=TX to the URL.
+Free, no key and no account: one iframe, scopeable to a single state with ?state=TX.
 Get alerts when hail hits with free hail alerts.

 FAQ